-This is an excitingly delicious and very easy way to cook fish that we discovered on a birthday trip to Naples, and I believe it to be a rarity.
+This is an excitingly delicious and very easy way to cook fish that we discovered on a birthday trip to Naples, and I believe it to be a rarity, and perhaps unique.
 Mina, the gentle woman who cooked it for us, told us with quiet pride, “It’s my creation.”
 Pink peppercorns, coriander seeds and fresh rosemary are liberally scattered over beautiful, fresh bream, and baked with a drizzle of fine olive oil and a sprinkling of sea salt.
 It’s visually exciting, too.
 The colours alone are so beautiful it’s a joy to cook and eat.

 You might expect this quantity of assertive spice and herb to overpower the fish (or crack a tooth), but to our surprise, the whole seeds toasted to a delightful mellowness that added a gorgeous flavour and delicate crunch to the skin of the fish, and the rosemary was the perfect piney partner to them.